AlexeyMilenkiy/Messenger/README.md

-# React  and Python simple messenger app
+# React&Python simple messenger app
-* The simple app for sendind messages.
-First you need register in app.
-Then you can send message.
+* The simple app for online  messaging.
+First, user needs to register in app, then can send/receive messages.

 ## Main stack
-The app uses React on frontend part and Python3 on backend part.
+The app uses React (frontend) and Python3 (backend).
-For frontend part you need NodeJs.
-For install it please go to [NodeJS](https://nodejs.org/en/).
+For frontend part you need NodeJs installed to run/install npm packages.
+To install, please go to [NodeJS](https://nodejs.org/en/).
 For backend part you need Python 3 version.
-For install it please go to [Python](https://www.python.org/).
+To install, please go to [Python](https://www.python.org/).

 ## Scripts to get started

-* To start server part, please run:
+* To start a server part, please run:
 ```
 cd server/
 python3 -m venv ./venv